Monomial-agnostic computation of vanishing ideals: Introduction

-In this study, we propose gradient normalization of polynomials, which is efficient and theoretically well-supported, giving the first monomial-agnostic basis computation that runs in a polynomial time and circumvents the spurious vanishing problem.
-Besides the efficient removal of spuriously vanishing polynomials, which leads to a drastically small basis, the data-dependent nature of gradient normalization brings several powerful properties into approximate basis computation that any existing algorithms have not reached for vanishing ideal computation.
-First, a monomial-agnostic algorithm with gradient normalization equips the mean-shift and scale consistency; two bases from a set of points and its mean-shifted and scaled version share the same configuration (the same number of polynomials at each degree) with one-to-one correspondence.
-The explicit transformation from one to the other is also given.
-This consistency justifies the conventional preprocessing of points for numerical stability.
-Second, gradient-normalized approximately vanishing polynomials computed for a set of perturbed points are provably approximately vanishing for the unperturbed points, and the error is only upper bounded by the magnitude of the perturbations.
-Neither of these properties can be attained by data-independent normalization (e.g., coefficient normalization), and they are both advantageous in data-driven applications, as we will show in the experiments.
-We further propose two applications of gradients of polynomials in vanishing ideal computations: a monomial-agnostic basis reduction and a variety dimensionality estimation to handle positive-dimensional ideals.
-The advantages of gradient normalization are validated through extensive numerical experiments.
-A limitation of coefficient normalization is also confirmed theoretically and empirically.\footnote{The present study is the extended version of a conference paper~\citep{kera2020gradient}.
-Additional contents are as follows: (i) complete proofs of the relevant theorems, propositions, and lemmas, (ii) theoretical support for the reduced basis size by the proposed method~(Proposition~\ref{prop:ub-basis-size}), (iii) the scaling \textit{inconsistency} of the coefficient normalization (Proposition~\ref{prop:scaling-inconsistency}), (iv) a perturbation analysis~(Section~\ref{sec:fidelity-to-the-unperturbed-points}), (v) a preprocessing method for faster gradient normalization~(Section~\ref{sec:efficiency-of-the-gradient-normalization} and Appendix~\ref{sec:preprocessing}), (vi) extensive discussion and analysis of the application of gradient normalization to computer-algebraic algorithms, particularly, border basis computation~(Section~\ref{sec:connection-to-the-monomial-aware-computation}), (vii) a new heuristics to terminate the basis computation for positive-dimensional ideals~(Section~\ref{sec:positive-ideal}), (viii) extensive numerical experiments to validate the advantages of gradient normalization~(Section~\ref{sec:experiments}). (ix) an open-source Python library MAVI for the fully numerical monomial-agnostic computation of vanishing ideals (\url{https://github.com/HiroshiKERA/monomial-agnostic-vanishing-ideal}), which supports three popular backends, NumPy~\citep{numpy}, JAX~\citep{jax}, and PyTorch~\citep{pytorch}, and runs with GPUs. }
+The norm $\norm{\ \cdot\ }_2$ denotes the Euclidean norm.
+The denominator $\sqrt{\sum_{\bm{x} \in X} \norm{\nabla g(\bm{x})}^2_2}$, or the \textit{gradient semi-norm}, may vanish for $g \ne 0$, and thus the normalization is not always valid.
+However, we can show that the normalization is valid for all the non-constant polynomials that we need to handle in VCA-family algorithms~\citep{livni2013vanishing,kiraly2014dual,hou2016discriminative,kera2018approximate,yan2018deep}.
+Gradient normalization can be computed efficiently and fully numerically by reusing the computation in the algorithms.
+Further, its data-driven nature leads to more robust computation against point perturbation or scaling, which cannot be attained by coefficient normalization.
+Notably, with gradient normalization, the output of VCA for $X_{\alpha} = \{\alpha\cdot \bm{x}_1, \ldots, \alpha\cdot\bm{x}_m\}$ and $\alpha\cdot \epsilon$ returns consistent for all $\alpha > 0$; the outputs for distinct $\alpha_1, \alpha_2 \ne 0$ are generally different (reflecting the scale difference) but there is an explicit rule to transform one another.
+This is not the case with coefficient normalization but is crucial for robust computation with real data points as the scaling of points is a common preprocessing for computer-algebraic basis computation algorithms and data-centric applications so that one can avoid numerical errors caused by the underflow or overflow.
+Including such a scale consistency, this study theoretically and empirically investigates the advantages of gradient normalization over coefficient normalization in the context of approximate computation of generators of vanishing ideal.\footnote{The present study is the extended version of a conference paper~\citep{kera2020gradient} with rich additional contents.
+Examples are as follows: (i) complete proofs of the relevant theorems, propositions, and lemmas, (ii) new analysis that shows normalization leads to a reduced basis size~(Proposition~\ref{prop:ub-basis-size}), (iii) the scaling \textit{inconsistency} of the coefficient normalization~(Proposition~\ref{prop:scaling-inconsistency}), (iv) a perturbation analysis~(Proposition~\ref{prop:perturbation}), (v) a preprocessing method for faster gradient normalization~(Appendix~\ref{app:preprocessing}), (vi) a new heuristics to terminate the basis computation for positive-dimensional ideals~(Section~\ref{sec:positive-ideal}), (vii) extensive numerical experiments to validate the advantages of gradient normalization~(Section~\ref{sec:experiments}). (viii) an open-source Python library MAVI for the fully numerical monomial-agnostic computation of vanishing ideals (\url{https://github.com/HiroshiKERA/monomial-agnostic-vanishing-ideal}), which supports three popular backends, NumPy~\citep{numpy}, JAX~\citep{jax}, and PyTorch~\citep{pytorch}, and runs with GPUs. }